-The Composition and Theory Department includes the areas of composition, music history, music theory, and world music.
-Among the department’s faculty are a composer/theorist/conductor who is also Director of the School of Music, an authority on Prokofiev and Russian music, and a Guggenheim award-winning composer who coordinates the campus visits of nationally and internationally-renowned composers and performers.
-Whether students major in composition or take history and theory courses as part of another program--or as electives--they work with professors who are not only distinguished in the professional world but who are also dedicated and gifted as teachers.
+The Composition, Music History, and Theory Department includes the areas of composition, music history, music theory, and world music.
+Whether students major in composition or take departmental courses as part of another program--or as electives--they work with professors who are not only distinguished in the professional world but who are also dedicated and gifted as teachers.

 Students in all music degree programs take a number of courses in the department, including music theory and ear training, a two-semester survey of music history, and a selection of courses focusing on concert music of particular historical periods.
 Students in the BM in Composition program work individually with faculty composers every semester on creative projects, participate regularly in student composition concerts, and give a senior recital of their music.
 Other courses offered by the department (many of which are required for composition majors) include orchestration, counterpoint, electronic and computer music, special topics in music history, analysis of contemporary music, world music, improvisation, and jazz.

 Illinois Wesleyan has one of the most active new-music scenes of any liberal arts college in the United States.
 The Symposium of Contemporary Music, the New Music Café concert series, and other events regularly bring prominent composers and performers of contemporary music to campus for performances, discussions and master classes.
 New music is regularly programmed in concerts of IWU’s instrumental and choral ensembles, and student composition recitals are presented regularly as a part of the New Music Series every semester.
 Students interested in performing, composing and/or learning about contemporary music will find many opportunities here.